plackyhacker/plackyhacker.github.io/webtesting/deserialization.md

 I am currently studying Offensive Security Advanced Web Attacks and Exploitation (WEB-300).
 One of the sections in the curriculum is a Dot Net Nuke (DNN) deserialization vulnerability leading to code execution.

-I have carried out some deserialization attacks before (all legal of course), and whilst I understand the concpet behind them I had never really thought about how the RCE occurs.
+I have carried out some deserialization attacks before (all legal of course), and whilst I understood the concept behind them I had never really thought about how the RCE occurs.

-I decided to have a look at the underlying .Net objects to demonstrate what is happening under the hood once the deserialization has been carried out an the object has been instantiated.
+I decided to have a look at the underlying .Net objects to demonstrate what is happening under the hood once the deserialization has been carried out and the object has been instantiated.

-Hopefully this will help others understand why code execution is achieved.
+Hopefully this will help others to understand why code execution is achieved.

 The questions I am going to try and answer are: